Kasane – Livingstone, Victoria Falls, Zambia

 Trip Highlights: Ferry crossing the Chobe/Zambezi River confluence, Victoria Falls visit

-Accommodation: Waterfront – Twin share accommodation with en-suite facilities
+Accommodation: Waterfront – Camping in twin share tents with shared facilities

 Meals included: Breakfast (All)